 The UCCJEA has established several hierarchical principles as methods of determining jurisdiction.
 They include (1) the "home state," (2) the "significant connection," (3) emergency situations, and (4) presence of the child with no other basis for taking jurisdiction.
 Once a court establishes it has a basis for jurisdiction under UCCJEA, it must notify the parties involved in the child custody and visitation issue and give them an opportunity to be heard.
 The court can then make or modify a custody determination.

 The "Home State"

 The first phase of deciding jurisdiction is determining the child's home state.
 The home state is given priority and is defined as the state where the child has resided six months before proceedings are to start.
 At least one of the parents must live in the state for it to be considered.
 For any child less than six months old, the home state is where the child has lived since birth.

 A Significant Connection

 If there is no home state, or if the state refuses to exercise jurisdiction, then a state where the child or one of the parents has a significant connection may be able to claim jurisdiction.
-A significant connection requires more than the child's presence, there usually are relatives in that state or there's a reason why it's in the child's best interest.
+A significant connection requires more than the child's presence—there usually are relatives in that state, or there's another reason why it's in the child's best interest.
 In fact, a state's court may determine that there a significant connection exists enough to establish jurisdiction over child custody, even if the child is not physically present in the state.
 In cases where more than one state qualifies for jurisdiction based on significant connection, the UCCJEA's requirement for communication between courts in different states proves its value as courts work with each other to resolve the jurisdiction question.

 For instance, if a child and her parents no longer live in New Jersey, it will obviously no longer be the home state.
-If the child moves with her mother to Texas where she has lots of family, and the father moves to New Hampshire where there is no family, then it's likely that Texas would now have jurisdiction over the case based on the significant connection principle.
+If the child moves with her mother to Texas, where she has lots of family, and the father moves to New Hampshire, where there is no family, then it's likely that Texas would now have jurisdiction over the case based on the significant connection principle.

 New Jersey Family Law Attorney